raphaelsty/M5-Forecasting-Accuracy/README.md

 )
 ```

 I have chosen to create one model per product.
-The piece of code below create a copy of the pipeline for all product and store them in a dictionary.
+The piece of code below creates a copy of the pipeline for all products and store them in a dictionary.

 ```python
 list_model = []